Xilinx/Vitis_Libraries/docs/src/index.rst

 Demos and usage examples of different level implementations are also provided for reference.

-**Note**: Current release of the Vitis FFT only provides L1 primitives.
-L2 and L3 kernels and applications APIs are planned to be provided in next releases.
+**Note**: Current release of the Vitis FFT only provides L1 primitives, and it does not support vitis_hls.

 .. toctree::
    :caption: Library Overview